telstra/MessagingAPI-SDK-python/README.md

 - `schedule_send` (optional): The time (in Central Standard Time) the message is scheduled to send.
-- `delivery_notification` (optional): If set to true, you will receive a notification to the statusCallbackUrl when your SMS is delivered (paid feature).
+- `delivery_notification` (optional): If set to true, you will receive a notification to the statusCallbackUrl when your SMS or MMS is delivered (paid feature).
 - `status_callback_url` (optional): The URL the API will call when the status of the message changes.
 - `tags` (optional): Any customisable tags assigned to the message.